ethereum/ethereum-org-website/public/content/developers/docs/transactions/index.md

 - `TransactionType` - a number between 0 and 0x7f, for a total of 128 possible transaction types.
 - `TransactionPayload` - an arbitrary byte array defined by the transaction type.

+Based on the `TransactionType` value, a transaction can be classified as

+1. **Type 0 (Legacy) Transactions:** The original transaction format used since Ethereum's launch.
+They do not include features from [EIP-1559](https://eips.ethereum.org/EIPS/eip-1559) such as dynamic gas fee calculations or access lists for smart contracts.
+Legacy transactions lack a specific prefix indicating their type in their serialized form, starting with the byte `0xf8` when using [Recursive Length Prefix (RLP)](/developers/docs/data-structures-and-encoding/rlp) encoding.
+The TransactionType value for these transactions is `0x0`.

+2. **Type 1 Transactions:** Introduced in [EIP-2930](https://eips.ethereum.org/EIPS/eip-2930) as part of Ethereum's [Berlin Upgrade](https://ethereum.org/en/history/#berlin), these transactions include an `accessList` parameter.
+This list specifies addresses and storage keys the transaction expects to access, helping to potentially reduce [gas](/developers/docs/gas/) costs for complex transactions involving smart contracts.
+Type 1 transactions also include a `yParity` parameter, which can either be `0x0` or `0x1`, indicating the parity of the y-value of the secp256k1 signature.
+They are identified by starting with the byte `0x01`, and their TransactionType value is `0x1`.

+3. **Type 2 Transactions**, commonly referred to as "London" transactions or EIP-1559 transactions are transactions introduced in [EIP-1559](https://eips.ethereum.org/EIPS/eip-1559), included in Ethereum's [London Upgrade](https://ethereum.org/en/history/#london). have become the standard transaction type on the Ethereum network.
+These transactions introduce a new fee market mechanism that improves predictability by separating the transaction fee into a base fee and a priority fee.
+They start with the byte `0x02` and include fields such as `maxPriorityFeePerGas` and `maxFeePerGas`.
+Type 2 transactions are now the default due to their flexibility and efficiency, especially favored during periods of high network congestion for their ability to help users manage transaction fees more predictably.
+The TransactionType value for these transactions is `0x2`.

 ## Further reading {#further-reading}

 - [EIP-2718: Typed Transaction Envelope](https://eips.ethereum.org/EIPS/eip-2718)